 We love celebrating your child’s birthday at Kindy.
 However, we ask that you are mindful of allergies.
-Please do not send lolly bags, however, it is appreciated if a small cake or treat is supplied for each person in the class.
+Please do not send lolly bags, however, it is appreciated if a small cake or treat (store-bought and sealed) is supplied for each person in the class.
 Alternatively, please consider a low sugar treat instead.

 Change of Clothes